The Man, The Snake and The Fox

 Programme Notes

-The Weary and Unlucky Hunter – Dragging but steady pace.
-Bursts of quick notes emulating arrows not hitting anything and expressive melodic moments emulating the Hunter’s yearning to capture some food to feed his family.
-All 4 instruments (including Native Flute in G).
+Dragging but steady pace.
+Bursts of quick notes emulate arrows that miss their target, and expressive melodic moments reflect the Hunter’s yearning to capture food for his family.
+All four instruments (including Native Flute in G).
 Duration: 4:30

-The Snake Convinces the Hunter – Sneaky, cajoling sound.
-All instruments except for flute.
+Sneaky, cajoling sound.
+All instruments except for the flute.
 Duration: 0:45

-The Snake Attacks the Hunter – very aggressive, fast, rhythmic.
-All instruments (including A Double-Barreled Native Flute).
+Very aggressive, fast, and rhythmic.
+All instruments (including the A Double-Barreled Native Flute).
 Duration: 1:00

-The Fox Tricks the Snake and Saves the Hunter – Carefree in tone, the Fox Theme.
-Ends contently to emulate the fact that the Hunter is now safe.
-For piano, violin and Native Flute in E. Duration: 2:00
+Carefree in tone, the Fox Theme.
+The movement ends contentedly to reflect the fact that the Hunter is now safe.
+For piano, violin, and Native Flute in E. Duration: 2:00

-The Hunter Thanks and Promises – Proud in tone.
-For Native Flute in G, percussion and violin.
+Proud in tone.
+For Native Flute in G, percussion, and violin.
 Duration: 2:00

 NFB Film that inspired this composition: